mikeshardmind/salamander-v1/readme.md

 This is a relatively new project based on a mix of old ideas and newer motivations.

-Development will happen sporadically based on discussions with invested parties.
+Development will happen based on discussions with invested parties.

 If you'd like to learn more, contact links will be added when we are ready to take questions and input from a wider audience.
 Stay tuned.